andytudhope/living-blue-book/source/knowledge_repo/index.md

 There are the hidden banner and the secret canopy:
 There the sound of the unseen bells is heard.
 Kabîr says: “There adoration never ceases; there the Lord of the Universe sitteth on His throne.”" — Kabîr

+"For a human being,
+character is godly." — Heraclitus

+"So few grains of happiness
+measured against all the dark, and still the scales balance.

+The world asks of us
+only the strength we have and we give it.
+Then it asks more, and we give it." — Jane Hirschfield

 "He has raised up the heavens.
 He has set the balance" — Qur'an 55:7